Grafana Plugins Explained

 Our customer enjoys a wide range of services, including free set up for Grafana as well as additional official and community plugins.
 Generally, Grafana has both simple and advanced visualization and customization options.

-This allows you to easily visualize time series metrics through various easy to understand and actionable reports.
+This allows you to easily visualize time series metrics through various easy-to-understand and actionable reports.

 Although the basic installation provides the visuals mainly in graphs, its pluggable panel architecture supports the use of various plugins to extend capabilities hence visualizing data in many other forms.